Ahmed Aboul Gheit: Foreign minister

+Ahmed Aboul Gheit Meets With Secretary Hillary Clinton (Washington DC, 27 May 2009).

 Aboul Gheit served as the Minister of Foreign Affairs of Egypt from 11 July 2004 to 6 March 2011.
-In December 2005, he began mediating the Chad-Sudan conflict.
-In 2006, he was critical of Pope Benedict XVI and accused him of having no understanding of real Islam.

-On 26 December 2010, Aboul Gheit opened the first Egyptian consulate outside Baghdad in the northern city of Erbil, where he also held talks with Iraqi President Jalal Talabani.
+As Minister of Foreign Affairs, Ahmed Aboul Gheit played an important role in managing the Arab–Israeli conflict.
+He actively participated in diplomatic efforts aimed at reviving the Israeli–Palestinian peace process and supported the creation of a Palestine as a state alongside Israel.
+During the 2007 Blockade of the Gaza Strip, he backed Egyptian-led mediation initiatives in favor of a ceasefire and facilitated negotiations between the various parties.

+He also closely followed developments of the situation in the Middle East after the 2003 invasion of Iraq, seeking to strengthen relations between Cairo and Baghdad, as shown by the opening of the Egyptian consulate in Erbil in the Iraqi Kurdistan Region in 2010.
+In addition, he was involved in several regional issues, including mediation between Sudan and Chad, as well as between the Sudanese government and its opponents in the War in Darfur, illustrating Egypt’s desire to maintain a major diplomatic role in Middle East and North Africa.

 After Egyptian President Hosni Mubarak was ousted in February 2011, Aboul Gheit retired from the foreign ministry to write his memoirs.

 Secretary-General of the Arab League

+Ahmed Aboul Gheit meets with Antony Blinken (Washington DC, 19 July 2023).

 In March 2016 Aboul Gheit was elected Secretary-General of the Arab League succeeding Nabil el-Arabi although his election was contested due to his age.
 His term commenced on 3 July 2016.
+In 2021, the member states of the Arab League granted him a second five-year term.

 In 2019, Gheit called the 2019 Turkish offensive into northeastern Syria a blatant violation of Syria's sovereignty.
 On 11 May 2021, he called Israeli air strikes on Gaza indiscriminate and irresponsible.

+After nearly ten years at the head of the Arab League as its eighth Secretary-General, he was replaced on 1st July 2026 by Nabil Fahmy as leader of the institution.